Table of Contents

 Fleas – they're the pesky little critters that can turn your pet's life into an itchy nightmare.
 If you've found yourself repeatedly dealing with fleas on your furry friend, you're not alone.
 If you’re sat wondering why does my dog keep getting fleas?
 Why does my cat keep getting fleas?
 Then wonder no more!
 In this blog post, we'll dive into the world of fleas, exploring what they are, what attracts them to your pet, and the various factors that contribute to this persistent problem.
 We'll also discuss how to treat fleas permanently, with a focus on Itch Flea treatment to help you prevent and protect your pets.
 By the end, you'll be armed with the knowledge to keep those fleas at bay for good.

 Fleas are tiny, wingless insects that feed on the blood of mammals, including your beloved pets.
-They're most active in warm and humid conditions, which is why fleas tend to be more prevalent during the spring and summer months (click here to learn more about peak flea season!)
-These pesky critters jump onto your pet when they're outdoors or come into contact with other infested animals.
-If you want a comprehensive guide on how to keep fleas away, click here!
+They're most active in warm and humid conditions, which is why fleas tend to be more prevalent during the spring and summer months (i.e. peak flea season) These pesky critters jump onto your pet when they're outdoors or come into contact with other infested animals.
+Here's how to keep fleas away!

 Fleas are drawn to pets for a variety of reasons: